 ELIXIR Portugal is also a major contributor to the ELIXIR network in terms of Training, as it is building upon the renowned Gulbenkian Training Programme in Bioinformatics to provide workshops and training courses of excellence in key topics for ELIXIR.

-iBET, a private non-profit research organization in the area of Biotechnology and Life Sciences that bridges academic and industrial research through partnerships, in the areas of Health-Pharma, Agro-Industry, Forestry, Agriculture and the Environment.
+iBET, a private non-profit research organisation in the area of Biotechnology and Life Sciences that bridges academic and industrial research through partnerships, in the areas of Health-Pharma, Agro-Industry, Forestry, Agriculture and the Environment.

 IGC, a research institute which aims to promote multidisciplinary science of excellence in basic Biological and Biomedical research and to provide international graduate teaching and structured training programmes.

 INESC-ID, a non-profit R&D institute dedicated to advanced research and development in the fields of Information Technologies, Electronics, Communications, and Energy.

 ITQB, is an interdisciplinary research and advanced training institute with a strong expertise in Molecular Biosciences, covered by four broad scientific disciplines: Cellular and Molecular Biology, Molecular and Structural Biology, Biotechnology and Systems Biology, and Chemical Biology.